richmahn/en_tn/exo/front/intro.md

 #### What is the Book of Exodus about? ####

 Exodus continues the story of the previous book, Genesis.
 The first half of Exodus is about how Yahweh made Abraham's descendants into a nation.
 This nation, which would be called "Israel," was meant to belong to Yahweh and worship him.
 The second half of Exodus describes how God gave the Israelites his law through Moses.
-The law of Moses told the Israelites how to properly obey and worship Yahweh.
+The law of Moses told the Israelites how to obey and worship Yahweh properly.

 The Book of Exodus also includes instructions about how the Israelites were to build the tabernacle.
 The tabernacle was a tent where Yahweh's presence would dwell.
 The Israelites worshiped and sacrificed animals to Yahweh at the tabernacle.
 (See: [[rc://en/tw/dict/bible/kt/lawofmoses]] and [[rc://en/tw/dict/bible/kt/tabernacle]])